akquinet/docker/jboss-eap/README.md

 Current version is 7.0.3.GA

 # Build & Run
-It has been build with this command:
+It has been build with these command:
 	docker build -t jboss-eap .
 	docker tag jboss-eap jboss-eap:7.0.3.GA